phil-opp/blog_os/posts/DRAFT-paging.md

 [^fn-invalid-address]: If the `XXX` part of the address is smaller than `0o400`, it's binary representation doesn't start with `1`.
 But the sign extension bits, which should be a copy of that bit, are `1` instead of `0`.
 Thus the address is not valid.

 ## Some Clever Solution
-We can use Rust's type system to statically guarantee that the methods can only be called on P4, P3, and P2 tables.
+We can use Rust's type system to statically guarantee that the `next_table` methods can only be called on P4, P3, and P2 tables, but not on a P1 table.
 The idea is to add a `Level` parameter to the `Table` type and implement the `next_table` methods only for level 4, 3, and 2.

 To model the levels we use a trait and empty enums: